Our Commitment to Innovation and Ethical AI

 Is personal data from your customers used to train your AI?

-Greenhouse’s internal ML and LLM models are trained using anonymized and/or aggregated customer data, such as job location, number of candidates applied, time-to-hire metrics, and scheduling availability.
+Greenhouse’s internal ML and LLM models are trained using customer data solely in an anonymized and de-identified form that cannot reasonably be used to identify the customer or any person or entity.
+Examples include job location, number of candidates applied, time-to-hire metrics, and scheduling availability.
 Such data does not contain or constitute personal data.
 Greenhouse’s AI features abide by the same terms and privacy agreements as our product.
+No customer data, personal data or otherwise, is used to train external models.

-Greenhouse is committed to complying with new legislation that will govern AI tools, such as the EU AI Act, the Colorado AI Act, and California’s AB 2013, and we are closely monitoring our compliance obligations and making adjustments where necessary in anticipation of them going into effect.
+Greenhouse is committed to complying with new legislation that will govern AI tools and we are closely monitoring our compliance obligations and making adjustments where necessary in anticipation of them going into effect.
+By aligning our AI governance practices to an international standard such ISO 42001:2023, we will ensure our practices will continue to align with emerging AI laws.

 How does Greenhouse address bias in the outputs from the AI/ML features?